IsmoilSaidov/my_new_project/README.md

 What does your project _not_ solve?
 Which limitations and ethical considerations should be taken into account when deploying a solution like this?

+Obtained predictions are just a possibility.
+Football is not an exact science and, fortunately for fans, carries an element of unpredictability.

+We should take into account that the program can be used for betting purposes, which is highly undesirable.

 ## What next?

 How could your project grow and become something even more?
 What kind of skills, what kind of assistance would you need to move on?

+In the future, the program will be able to predict not only football matches but also other sports.

+If we consider business competition as a game between two entrepreneurs, we can draw parallels with the game of football and transform the program to indicate the steps that will lead to "victory" in business.

 ## Acknowledgments